danShumway/Piglet/Piglet/README.md

 Runnable setups for Piglet.
 These are what you launch in visual boy advance.

-I may not include some of these in the future - I've been thinking about stuff to lock down that wouldn't be annoying to people who are looking at the source to learn but would still keep a little bit of control for me.
-Having a special piglet setup might accomplish that...  not sure.
-At the moment, I'm uploading stuff though.
+When running Piglet, you should use the index.lua file.
+Everything is already set up, although I may move some of the config stuff over to separate files as Piglet gets a bit more mature.